 Urban gardens and vertical farms are starting to pop up all over the world, as the UN predicts 68% of the world population will live in towns and cities by 2050.
 With the building of ‘urban forests’ around Paris, in a bid to decrease air pollution, and Singapore confronting the food crisis with sky farms and lab-grown shrimp, the trend is catching on.

-When it comes to green architecture, the results really are stunning.
-Whether it’s an apartment block, greener offices, restaurants or rural homes, what makes a building sustainably viable is considerable effort to minimise the environmental impact of the structure.
-This could be through energy efficiency, use of eco-friendly materials and an awareness of nature’s surroundings, aiming to conserve the biodiversity of the area.
+When it comes to green architecture, the results are stunning.
+But what makes a building sustainable?
+It's all about minimising the environmental impact of the structure.
+This could be through energy efficiency, eco-friendly materials or a deliberate awareness of its surroundings, aiming to conserve the biodiversity of the area.

-3.Stefan Mantu, based in Bucharest, Romania, has designed an idea for an 'Off The Grid Office' to "illustrate our constant need of bonding with nature", he says in his own words.
-It known as an Exterior Interior - we would love to move in!
+3.Stefan Mantu of Engraff, based in Bucharest, Romania, has designed an idea for an 'Off The Grid Office' to "illustrate our constant need of bonding with nature", he says in his own words.
+Manu refers to the design as an Exterior Interior, a term he seems to have coined himself.

-4.PAZ Arquitectura created the Corallo House project in Santa Rosalía, Guatemala, which spans 8,040 square feet and uses heat-repelling concrete foundation built around trees, made from recycled materials.
+4.PAZ Arquitectura created the Corallo House project in Santa Rosalía, Guatemala, which spans 8,040 square feet (or 747 square metres) and uses heat-repelling concrete foundation built around trees, made from recycled materials.
 The architect wanted the existing trees in the area to interact with the living space.